GoogleCloudPlatform/oozie-to-airflow/CONTRIBUTING.md

 ## Static code analysis and pre-commit hooks

 We are using a number of checks for quality checks of the code.
-They are verified during Travis build but also you can install pre-commit hook by running:
+They are verified during Travis build but also you can install:

+Pre-commit hook by running:

 `pre-commit install`

+Pre-push hook by running:

-`pre-commit install --type pre-push`
+`pre-commit install --hook-type pre-push`

-You can run all the checks manually by running:
+You can also run all the checks manually by running:

 `pre-commit run --all-files`